FakeSpace9/202605-BMDS2003-DATA-SCIENCE/README.md

 ## ⚙️ Installation & Prerequisites

-To set up the environment, run this command in your terminal to install all the required dependencies for the models and the dashboard[cite: 1]:
+To set up the environment, run this command in your terminal to install all the required dependencies for the models and the dashboard:

 ```bash
 pip install pandas matplotlib seaborn scikit-learn streamlit numpy plotly joblib